FlyinFeather/blog/_drafts/2021-12-24-How-to-use-the-new-githubdev-personal-website-generator.md

+---
+title: Using the github website generator within RMarkdown
+---

+This is an idea I have just recently had to combine some of the RMarkdown code to take advantage of the approach used here for R users working on opensource development packages (rather than full software development).

-How to use the new github.dev personal website generator
+# How to use the new `github.dev` personal website generator

 <img width="669" height="297" src="../_resources/47d36615807441728dd594e60762c875.png"/>